 Exercise #2: Upper Back Pulls On the Wall

 Stand facing a wall and place the palms of both hands at least shoulder height high on the wall in front of you.
 Lean forward into your hands and bend at your hips so you are shaped like an “L”.
 Squeeze your shoulder blades together and down your back.
 Pull your chin back so your ears are in line with your shoulders.
-This exercise trains the middle and lower trapezius muscle fibres to pull your cervical spine back into alignment.
+This exercise trains the middle and lower trapezius muscle fibers to pull your cervical spine back into alignment.
 Hold the contraction for 30 seconds and repeat for three repetitions.

 Exercise #3: Stretching Trapezius and Suboccipital Muscles